How to eat 4/9 of a pizza: Best Of Three -- A -Strategy

+Suppose Alice plays an \fb-strategy associated to some $C \in \{C_1,C_2,C_3\}$, that is she starts with a piece $p$ to which $C$ is a best answer and follows Bob after $p$ is eaten.
+Doing so Alice gets at least $\size{\Rodd{C}{C}}$ which can be expressed in terms of $r_i$ and $g_i$ as in Table~\ref{tab:follow-bob}.

+As $C_1 \in \LWorst$ we have that Alice's outcome w.r.t. $C_1$ is at most her outcome w.r.t. any \fb-strategy.
+Similarly as $C_2 \in \LBest$ Alice's outcome w.r.t. $C_2$ is \emph{at least} her outcome w.r.t. any \fb-strategy.
+In particular we get:

+\begin{rem} Since the pizza is hard, each of Alice's outcomes in Table~\ref{tab:follow-bob} is less than $\frac{1}{2}$.
+This implies $g_i > r_i$ for $i = 1,2,3$, i.e., the green pieces of every odd interval are larger in size than the corresponding red pieces, although they are less. \end{rem}

-Taking another look at Alice's guaranteed outcomes in the three considered \fb-strategies (see Table~\ref{tab:follow-bob}), note that in all of them Alice eats one major part and two minor parts.
-The bad case for these outcomes is when the whole pizza lies in the major parts (this happens in Figures~\ref{fig:follow-Bob-killer} and~\ref{fig:4-9-example}).
-To improve Alice's guaranteed outcome in general we must provide a way to eat more of the major parts.
-To do so, fix $X\in\{B,M,W\}$ and let $p_X$ be a \emph{middle piece of $\maj{X}$}, i.e., $p_X \in \maj{X}$ such that summing up the sizes of all $\maj{X}$-pieces from $p_X$ (included) along each direction until hitting the borders of $X$ yields at least $\frac{\maj{x}}{2}$. \begin{defn} For $X\in\set{B,M,W}$, the \emph{modified-follow-Bob-strategy for $X$} denoted as \mfb{X} is defined as follows: \begin{enumerate} \item Alice starts with eating $p_X$. \item As Bob's move reveals a major piece of $X$ Alice picks it, i.e., follows Bob.
-Doing so, Alice eats all major pieces of $X$ from $p_X$ to one of the borders of the $X$-part. \item At the moment when Bob eats a border piece of the $X$-part and reveals a piece outside of $X$ Alice makes a single move that does not follow Bob.
-This means she picks a minor piece of $X$. \item For the rest of the game, Alice plays \fb.
-Since $X$ has an odd number of pieces she forces Bob to be the first who picks a piece outside $X$. \end{enumerate} \end{defn}
+Besides the three \fb-strategies associated to $C_1$, $C_2$, and $C_3$, we will now define three further strategies for Alice, each associated to an odd interval of the tripartition.
+Note that in each of the \fb-strategies Alice eats the green pieces in one interval and the red pieces in two intervals.
+The bad case for these outcomes is when the whole pizza lies in the green pieces (this happens in Figures~\ref{fig:follow-Bob-killer} and~\ref{fig:4-9-example}).
+To improve Alice's guaranteed outcome in general we must provide a way to eat more of the green pieces.
+To do so, for $i=1,2,3$ let $p_i \in G_i$ be a \emph{middle piece of $G_i$}, that is summing up the sizes of all green pieces from $p_i$ (included) along each direction until hitting a cut in $\{C_1,C_2,C_3\}$ yields at least $\frac{g_i}{2}$.

-We want to bound Alice's outcome for the strategy \mfb{X} from below.
-From item (\ref{item:mfb-inside-X}) above it follows that Alice eats all $\maj{X}$-pieces from $p_X$ (included) to one of the borders of part $X$.
-Hence by the definition of the middle piece $p_X$, Alice eats at least $\frac{\maj{x}}{2}$ \emph{before the first time} a piece outside of $X$ is revealed.
-Although Alice definitely eats some more pieces of $X$ we content ourself with $\frac{\maj{x}}{2}$ as a lower bound on her outcome inside of $X$.

-The next lemma will bound Alice's outcome outside of part $X$.
-We will reuse these bounds for further strategies in Section~\ref{sec:four}.
-For now observe that from items (\ref{item:mfb-border}) and (\ref{item:mfb-outside-X}) it follows that Alice plays \fb outside of part $X$ and ensures not to be the first who picks a piece outside $X$.